 4. Stay up after eating

 When you're standing, or even sitting, gravity alone helps keeps acid in the stomach, where it belongs.
 Finish eating three hours before you go to bed.
-This means no naps after lunch, and no late suppers or midnight snacks.
+This means no naps right after lunch, and no late suppers or midnight snacks.

 5. Don't move too fast